 Accommodations: Think Outside the Box

 If you are going to be on the road for more than one day of travel, you most likely will have to make arrangements for sleeping accommodations.
 Hotels and motels are not cheap and can add up when you are extending your stay.
 Pack your camping gear and scout out camping areas where you and your family can stay.
 This will cut your accommodation costs tremendously.
 Do you have any family or friends near the area you are traveling through or to?
 Make arrangements to stay with them.
-Not only is this a great excuse to see old friends and family, it will save you money on lodging expenses.
+Not only is this a great excuse to see old friends and family, but it will also save you money on lodging expenses.
 Another option to explore is Airbnb, as they typically have alternative lodging options at cheaper costs than most standard hotels.

 When is the Best Time of Year to Go on Vacation?